kittynode/kittynode/README.md

 # kittynode

-A tool for managing decentralized node infrastructure at home.
+A tool for managing decentralized node infrastructure.

 ## Contributing